pietrop/electron-video-downloader/README.md

 - [ ] Check if app works on osx, windows, linux. (needs checking if `youtube-dl` works cross platform).
 - [ ] add a logo.
 - [ ] refactor yotube downloader as separate component.
+- [ ] add possibility for user to set default destination folder, as opposed to `Movie` in home folder on osx.